Digital Wallet Terms of Service for Customers of Canadian Imperial Bank of Commerce

 2. Other Documents and Agreements

-Use of a Card with a Wallet is governed by your Cardholder Agreement for CIBC credit cards or your Banking Service Agreement for CIBC debit cards (collectively “Card Agreement”).
+Use of a Card with a Wallet is governed by your Cardholder Agreement for CIBC credit cards, your Banking Service Agreement for CIBC debit cards or your CIBC Prepaid Card Agreement for prepaid cards (collectively “Card Agreement”).
 You understand and agree that all of the terms and conditions of your Card Agreement, as applicable, form part of these Terms of Service.
 All references to “Card” in your Card Agreement includes the digital card contained in your Wallets.
 If there is a conflict between these Terms of Service and the applicable Card Agreement, these Terms of Service will govern to the extent necessary to resolve the conflict.

 3. Use of Cards in a Wallet